FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers serial list [OPTIONS]

-  The command 'apio drivers serial list' lists the serial devices connected to
+  The command ‘apio drivers serial list’ lists the serial devices connected to
   your computer.
 It is useful for diagnosing FPGA board connectivity issues.

   Examples:
     apio drivers serial list     # List the serial devices.

-  [Hint] This command executes the utility `lsserial` which can also be
+  [Hint] This command executes the utility lsserial, which can also be invoked
-  invoked using the command `apio raw -- lsserial <flags>`
+  using the command 'apio raw -- lsserial <flags>'.

 Options:
   -h, --help  Show this message and exit.